doselwon11/KLYNN-laundry-remake/README.md

 ### 4. Environment Variables (Supabase)

-Create a `.env` file in the project root with the following variables:
+Create a `.env` file in your Expo app directory with the following variables:

 ```
 EXPO_PUBLIC_SUPABASE_URL=https://aerbkrsskxbsvjattofq.supabase.co